 What is Dolby Atmos Music?

 Dolby Atmos Music is music that has been recorded and produced using Dolby’s Atmos 3D audio format.
-That’s what we call it, but Dolby prefers the term “immersive” over “3D,” and describes Atmos not so much as a format as an “experience.”
+That’s what we call it, but Dolby prefers the term “immersive” over “3D,” and describes Atmos as not so much a format, but an “experience.”
 Semantics aside, Atmos Music is different from traditional stereo music in a few key respects.

 Keep the channels open